sexcoin-project/sexcoin/README.md

 - Incoming (simple) transactions are successful
 - Outgoing (simple) transactions are successful
 - Coin control appears to be working
+- Testnet has been successfully set up and mined against

 DO NOT USE THIS FOR PRODUCTION!!
 --------------------------------